bruise-pub/bruise-pub.github.io/md-content/reading.md

 ### 2021

+- A Most Remarkable Creature: The Hidden Life and Epic Journey of the World's Smartest Birds of Prey, Jonathan Meiburg
+- Woman on the Edge of Time, Marge Piercy
 - The Dawn of Everything, David Graeber and David Wengrow
 - Tools for Conviviality, Ivan Illich
 - Afterlives, Abdulrazak Gurnah